stevejiang/gotable/README.md

 ### "Z" sorted score column space

-In "Z" sorted score column space, all colKeys are sorted in ASC order, and also colKeys are sorted by "score" in ASC order.
+In "Z" sorted score column space, there are two lists for every rowKey.
+The first list is like the default column space, all colKeys are sorted in ASC order; the second list is order by score, all colKeys are sorted by "score+colKey" in ASC order.
 The APIs ZGET/ZSET/ZDEL/ZINCR/ZSCAN take effect in this space.
-The SCAN API can scan records order by colKey, or order by score+colKey.
+The SCAN API can scan records on the two lists, order by colKey or "score+colKey".

 ## Performance Benchmark